Astronauts start spacewalk series to fix cosmic ray detector

 CAPE CANAVERAL, Fla.
 (AP) — Astronauts began an extraordinarily complicated series of spacewalks Friday to fix a cosmic ray detector at the International Space Station.

 Italian astronaut Luca Parmitano and U.S. astronaut Andrew Morgan ventured out Friday with dozens of tools to dissect the Alpha Magnetic Spectrometer.
+It took them nearly two hours to get to the instrument and start removing a protective shield, one fastener at a time, to gain access inside.

+“Nice work, Luca.
+Looks great,” Mission Control radioed to Parmitano on the end of the space station’s long robot arm.

 NASA considers these spacewalks the most difficult since the Hubble Space Telescope repairs a few decades ago.
 Unlike Hubble, the spectrometer was never meant to undergo space surgery.
 After 8 ½ years in orbit, its cooling system is almost dead.

 Parmitano and Morgan will go out at least four times this month and next to revitalize the instrument.
-NASA describes the work as a heart bypass.

 Delivered to orbit by Endeavour in 2011 on the next-to-last space shuttle flight, the $2 billion spectrometer is hunting for elusive antimatter and dark matter.